adsalad/fetchit/README.md

 # Motivation

 Main Takeaways:
-- Learn API's, namely Discord's API
+- Learn API's, namely Discord.py
 - Learning how bots work through asynchronous Python
 - Diving into the world of side-projects with Discord.py was a little ambitious...